jasonrundell/arcline/README.md

 - **5 Automated Hotlines:**

-  - 🚁 Extraction Request Hotline - Request extractions from your location
+  - 🚁 Press **1** for Extraction Request - Request extractions from your location
-  - 📦 Loot Locator Hotline - Search for valuable items
+  - 📦 Press **2** for Loot Locator - Search for valuable items
-  - 🐔 Scrappy's Chicken Line - Fun sound clips and randomizers
+  - 🐔 Press **3** for Scrappy's Chicken Line - Fun sound clips and randomizers
-  - 📢 Faction Gossip Line - Community rumors and news
+  - 📢 Press **4** for Faction News - Community rumors and news
-  - ⏰ Wake-Up Call / Raid Alarm - Automated reminders
+  - ⏰ Press **5** for Event Alarm - Automated reminders

 - **Tech Stack:**

-  - Next.js 14+ with App Router
+  - Node.js with TypeScript
-  - TypeScript
+  - Fastify web server
-  - Tailwind CSS with ARC Raiders color palette
+  - WebSocket support for Twilio ConversationRelay
   - Supabase for database
-  - Twilio ConversationRelay for voice/SMS
-  - PWA support with offline caching
-  - Jest + React Testing Library for unit tests
-  - Playwright for E2E tests
+  - DTMF (Dual-Tone Multi-Frequency) detection for menu selection

-- **Design:**
-  - Retro ARC Raiders-themed UI
-  - Mobile-first responsive design
-  - WCAG 2.1 AA accessibility compliance
-  - Terminal/monitor aesthetic with neon glow effects

 ## 🚀 Getting Started